opendistro/for-elasticsearch-docs/docs/ad/index.md

 1. Choose between automatically starting the detector (recommended) or manually starting the detector at a later time.

 ### Step 3: Observe the results

+Choose the **Anomaly results** tab.

+You will have to wait for some time to see the anomaly results.
+The detector needs at least 6 data points in 8 continuous intervals to initialize.
+So, if the detector interval is 10 min, the detector might take more than an hour to initialize.

 ![Anomaly detection results](../images/ad.png)